 \chapter{Linear Dynamical Systems}

-In chapter \ref{chap:dynamical_systems}, we observed that even simple questions about general dynamical systems are intractable.
-This motivates the restriction to a special class of dynamical systems for which we can design efficient algorithms with provable guarantees.
+In Chapter \ref{chap:dynamical_systems}, we observed that even simple questions about general dynamical systems are intractable.
+This motivates restricting attention to a special class of dynamical systems for which we can design efficient algorithms with provable guarantees.

-Our treatment in this chapter is restricted to linear dynamical systems (LDS): dynamical systems that evolves linearly according to the equation
+Our treatment in this chapter is restricted to linear dynamical systems (LDS): dynamical systems that evolve linearly according to the equation

 If the matrices ${A}_t={A}$ and ${B}_t={B}$ are fixed, we say that the dynamical system is linear time-invariant (LTI).
-We have seen examples of LTI systems in chapter \ref{chap:dynamical_systems}, namely the double integrator and the aircraft dynamics.
+We have already seen examples of LTI systems in Chapter \ref{chap:dynamical_systems}.

-A more general class of linear dynamical systems is when the matrices ${A}_t$ and ${B}_t$ change over time.
+A more general class of linear dynamical systems arises when the matrices ${A}_t$ and ${B}_t$ change over time.
 These are called linear time-varying (LTV) systems.
-The class of LTV systems can be used to express much more general dynamics via linearization, as we show next.
+The class of LTV systems can express more general dynamics via linearization, as we show next.